yangmeng96/sna/README.md

 Given the mapping of "a big disease group: a few codes", we apply a two layer neural network to this group and output a feature of this group, combine all the features for the downstream tasks.

+## ae.py

+Given the mapping of "a big disease group: a few codes", we apply a two layer autoencoder, with 1-dimensional hidden variable z for each category-based encoder, then combine all the z as the features.

 ## lr.py

 Build Logistic regression model.